 I have SAD in reverse: I get depressed in summer and feel super happy in the winter.

 I think I was an elephant in a past life.

-I sleep with ear plugs and a face mask!
+I sleep with ear plugs, a mouth guard and a face mask!

 I wear my husband’s socks.